 5.)
 The Complete Guide To Bullet Journaling For Writers – by Writer’s Edit

-2.)
+4.)
 Find an organizational tool or method that works for you, even if it’s not one of those mentioned above.
 You might even find it helpful to combine methods.
 Start inputting your notes into it.
+If you’re a “panster” (not into planning ahead) at least give one, or more, of these a try.
+You might surprise yourself and find something useful.